janat-t/bootcamp-discord-bot/README.md

     - Provide information about the user that called the command
   - `/server`
     - Provide information about current server
-  - `/guild`
-    - Store guild information into the database
 ### Team
   - `/new_team team_name [channel] [role]`
     - Create a new team on a channel and role (optional)